BLACK RIVER, NY – A roof collapsed on a construction site, injuring three workers, one of whom is in critical condition.

 No matter the type or extent of the injuries you have suffered during a construction accident, you need compensation to protect your financial interests.
 You need to work with a skilled construction accident attorney to ensure you receive the maximum compensation possible for your injuries.

 You cannot afford to wait, so take action and hire an experienced lawyer right away.
-Contact Oresky & Associates PLLC right now to set up a free consultation to discuss your legal options.
+Contact the Bronx construction accident lawyers at Oresky & Associates, PLLC at your nearest location to schedule a free consultation.